Kamal Adwan Hospital sieges: 26–27 December

-Kamal Adwan Hospital is now out of service, after its staff, patients, and equipment were transferred to the Indonesian Hospital, also in Jabalia.
+Kamal Adwan Hospital was out of service, and its staff, patients, and equipment were transferred to the Indonesian Hospital, also in Jabalia.

+On 12 February 2026, a paramedic who was detained from the hospital, Hatem Ismail Rayyan, was pronounced dead under Israeli custody.

 Reactions

 Palestinian Health Minister Mai al-Kaila called for a probe into Israeli actions at Kamal Adwan.
 Israel says the hospital is a "Hamas terrorist stronghold", without providing any evidence.
 Hospital staff have denied the allegations.

-The Council on American–Islamic Relations called for a United Nations international probe.
+The Council on American–Islamic Relations (CAIR) called for a United Nations international probe.
 Tedros Adhanom Ghebreyesus stated that the WHO was appalled at the hospital's "effective destruction".
-The OHCHR, which had recently reported that Israeli attacks (including the sieges of Kamal Adwan Hospital) have brought the Gazan healthcare system to "the brink of total collapse", said that the violence against hospitals raised "grave concerns."
+The OHCHR, which had recently reported that Israeli attacks (including the sieges of Kamal Adwan Hospital) have brought the Gazan healthcare system to "the brink of total collapse", said that the violence against hospitals raised "grave concerns".
 In response, Israel said that it does not attack civilians and that it facilitated the evacuation of patients and staff to the Indonesian Hospital, providing generators, fuel, and medical equipment.
-Volker Türk, the UN High Commissioner for Human Rights, said that "Israel did not substantiate many of these claims, which are often vague and broad.
-In some cases, they appear to be contradicted by publicly available information."
+Volker Türk, the UN High Commissioner for Human Rights, said that: "Israel did not substantiate many of these claims, which are often vague and broad.
+In some cases, they appear to be contradicted by publicly available information".
 He also called for an independent investigation into Israel's attacks on healthcare facilities and personnel.
-The WHO also noted that the Indonesian Hospital "lacks the necessary equipment and supplies" for the patients who had been moved there, as well as condemning the reports of people being "stripped and forced to walk towards southern Gaza."
+The WHO also noted that the Indonesian Hospital "lacks the necessary equipment and supplies" for the patients who had been moved there, as well as condemning the reports of people being "stripped and forced to walk towards southern Gaza".

-Hamas has accused the US and other Western countries of providing cover for Israeli war crimes.
+Hamas has accused the U.S. and other Western countries of providing cover for Israeli war crimes.

 Abu Safiya's detainment has been condemned by multiple sources.
 Amnesty International called for his release and expressed concern for his wellbeing due to a "great risk of torture and ill-treatment".
 Hundreds of healthcare workers have called for Abu Safiya's release on social media.
 WHO also expressed concern for the detainees and noted the deteriorating condition of the healthcare system in Gaza.
-UN Special Rapporteurs Francesca Albanese and Tlaleng Mofokeng condemned the attacks on Kamal Adwan Hospital and Abu Safiya's detainment as "part of a pattern by Israel to continuously bombard, destroy and fully annihilate the realisation of the right to health in Gaza.”
+UN Special Rapporteurs Francesca Albanese and Tlaleng Mofokeng condemned the attacks on Kamal Adwan Hospital and Abu Safiya's detainment as "part of a pattern by Israel to continuously bombard, destroy and fully annihilate the realisation of the right to health in Gaza".